TheEmidee/UEGameplayMessageRouter/README.md

 # UEGameplayMessageRouter

 The message system found in the LyraGame from UnrealEngine

-This repository has been archived and the code now belongs to the GameBaseFramework plugins : https://github.com/TheEmidee/UEGameBaseFramework/